uts-magic-lab/pyride_pr2/README.md

 contains PyRIDE source code for ROS/PR2 platform.

 ##Compile source code
+###Prerequisites
 PyRIDE on ROS/PR2 uses the standard catkin build system.
 It requires a full PR2 Hydro installation on a Ubuntu linux system.
+In particular, make sure you have the following packages installed on your system:

+* ros-hydro-moveit-resources
+* ros-hydro-moveit-pr2
+* ros-hydro-sound-play
+* libccrtp-dev

-You need to set up a catkin workspace and check out the latest code from the repository into the source directory of the catkin workspace.
-Then,
+You need to set up a catkin workspace and check out the latest code from this repository into the source directory of a working catkin workspace.
+Then, do:
- do:

 ```
 catkin_make pyride_pr2